juansebastiancodes/magic-deck-printer/README.md

 # Magic Deck Printer

-This project creates printable PDFs for Magic cards stored as images.
-The script reads all images inside `deck-to-print/` and generates two files:
+This project creates printable PDFs for Magic cards.
+It can download card images using the Scryfall API and then generate PDF files ready for duplex printing.
-`fronts.pdf` and `backs.pdf`.
-They have the same layout so they can be printed in duplex mode.

 ## Requirements